Glad He's Gone: Music video

 An accompanying lyric video for "Glad He's Gone" premiered on 31 May 2019, alongside the single's release.
 A video in a vertical format was uploaded onto the singer's official YouTube channel on 12 June 2019, with the official music video premiering five days later, and a behind-the-scenes video premiering on 6 August 2019 on the same platform.
 The official video was directed by Vania Heymann and Gal Muggia and produced by ICONOCLAST.
 Lo thinks it "might be the best" music video of her career, and added:

 It tells the story of the song SO WELL while being a bizarre mini action movie.
 I loved working with the directors Vania & Muggia, who came up with this genius idea.
-The four day and night shoot in Kiev was very intense but with the best and most hard working crew!
+The four day and night shoot in Kyiv was very intense but with the best and most hard working crew!
 If anything, it made me realize how much I love acting (and that I'm a real committed friend haha).

 The music video for "Glad He's Gone" was nominated for Best Music Video at the 62nd ceremony of the Grammy Awards, becoming Lo's second Grammy nomination overall, and the first for her solo work.